-Google has recently discontinued their standard Google Drive desktop app and replaced it with two new applications: Drive File Stream and Backup and Sync.
+Google has recently discontinued their standard Google Drive desktop application and replaced it with two new applications: Drive File Stream and Backup and Sync.
 This article will help to clear up any misunderstandings about the change.
 Google Drive on the web that you are familiar with is not going anywhere and it still looks and works the same.

 Drive File Stream